Ashley Stephenson: Hockey

 Stephenson played her university hockey with the Wilfrid Laurier Golden Hawks women's ice hockey program from 2000 through 2005.
 Having won four Ontario University Athletics conference titles (2002, 2004–06), she was part of the Golden Hawks team that claimed the CIS National Championship in 2005.

 In addition, she was recognized as the Most Valuable Player of the CIS National Championship tournament.
 Recognized as a CIS First-Team All-Canadian in 2006, she was inducted into the Golden Hawks Hall of Fame in 2011.

-A member of the Brampton Thunder from 2005–07, she played for the Mississauga Chiefs from 2007-10.
+A member of the Brampton Thunder from 2005 to 2007, she played for the Mississauga Chiefs from 2007 to 2010.
 Among the highlights of her time with the Chiefs, she competed in the inaugural CWHL season (2007–08) and earned a gold medal at the 2008 Esso women's hockey nationals.

 Claimed by the Thunder in the 2010 CWHL Draft, she would join the Burlington Barracudas.
-Competing with the Barracudas from 2010–12, she was part of their final season (2011–12).
+Competing with the Barracudas from 2010 to 2012, she was part of their final season (2011–12).
 The final goal of her career stood as the game-winning goal in a December 18, 2011 match against the Toronto Furies, which would also prove to be the final win in Barracudas franchise history.

 After suffering her seventh concussion, Stephenson was forced to retire from hockey.
 Heading into the 2012–13 CWHL season, she served as an assistant coach to Sommer West with the Toronto Furies.

 Baseball

 Stephenson and teammate Kate Psota have both participated with the Canadian national women's baseball team in every IBAF World Cup between 2004 and 2018.
 The team claimed six medals, four bronze (2004, 2006, 2012 and 2018) and two silver (2008 and 2016).
 At the 2008 Women's Baseball World Cup, she led all players with five stolen bases.

 During the 2010 International Series in Cary, North Carolina, Ashley logged a .444 batting average as Canada prevailed in 4 out of 6 games against the United States.
-In 2011, she would be recognized for her contributions to the national team as the recipient of Baseball Canada's Jimmy Rattlesnake Award.
+In 2011, she would be recognized for her contributions to the national team as the recipient of Baseball Canada's Jimmy Rattlesnake Award, which in recent years was renamed in her honour.

-During 2015, she was one of three women (including teammate Autumn Mills that served as instructors at the Toronto Blue Jays Baseball Academy.
+During 2015, she was one of three women, including teammate Autumn Mills, who served as instructors at the Toronto Blue Jays Baseball Academy.

-In 2019 she retired from international baseball as a player but continued as a coach.
+In 2019 she retired from international baseball as an active player although has continued as a coach.

+Coaching career

+In 2023, Stephenson was hired as a coach for the minor league Vancouver Canadians.